Amir-Tav/ML-Code-Challenges/README.md

 3. **Calculate Eigenvalues of a Matrix (medium)**
 4. **Calculate Covariance Matrix (medium)**

-## How to Contribute 🤝
-Suggestions, improvements, and new challenge ideas are always welcome!
-Feel free to fork this repository and submit a pull request with your improvements or add your solutions to new challenges.

 ## Acknowledgments 🌐
 A big thanks to [Deep-ML](https://www.deep-ml.com/) for providing these excellent daily challenges, and to the open-source community for inspiring collaborative learning in ML!